A Public Place, A Friendly Space

 Visiting the Law Library and Contacting Us

 We welcome you to the law library.
 If you are considering visiting us, please check our hours when planning your trip.
 We also encourage you to bring a USB storage device.
 You can download many documents in the PDF file format to your USB storage device.
-If you will be making copies, please bring with you cash.
-Our copy / print card machines require $1, $5, and $10 bills.
 Scanning documents is free of charge but there is a fee for printing.
 For additional information or questions, please contact us.